 Many gastroenterologists wonder how to provide support while social distancing during the pandemic – old-fashioned fundraising events usually involved large crowds.
 Even established organizations, such as the Colorectal Cancer Alliance, the Colon Cancer Coalition, American Cancer Society, and the group Fight Colorectal Cancer have had to recreate themselves to continue fundraising efforts safely.
 Fortunately, digital technology has created ways to attend events from afar with a cell phone or computer.

 Crowds used to gather in cities all over the country to participate in the local “Walk to End Colon Cancer,” for example, hosted by the Colorectal Cancer Alliance.
 Since COVID-19 has made such large gatherings unsafe, the Colorectal Cancer Alliance created other ways to support colon cancer awareness.
 Their 1 in 24 fundraiser allows you to commit to raising $250 in 24 hours: you donate $10 to jumpstart your campaign then ask 24 friends to donate $10 each to your page by the end of the day, and share your success story on social media.

-The Colorectal Cancer Alliance is holding socially distance events, such as Drive-Thru Victory Laps where participants can decorate their cars and visit a drive-through location to pick up sponsor swag and information on colorectal cancer; survivors can pick up their 2021 Survivor Medal and those who raise a certain amount of money can score prizes.
+The Colorectal Cancer Alliance is holding socially distance events, such as Drive-Thru Victory Laps.
+This is where participants can decorate their cars and visit a drive-through location to pick up sponsor swag and information on colorectal cancer.
+Survivors can pick up their 2021 Survivor Medal and those who raise a certain amount of money can score prizes.

-You can also sponsor a smaller version of Walk to End Colon Cancer in your community, join a walk in your community, volunteer, or even use the Colorectal Cancer Alliance toolkit to create a fundraiser on your own website.
+You can also sponsor a smaller version of Walk to End Colon Cancer in your community.
+Alternatively, you could join a walk in your community, volunteer, or even use the Colorectal Cancer Alliance toolkit to create a fundraiser on your own website.